signalfx/integrations/collectd-postgresql/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-postgresql/img/integrations_postgresql.png) PostgreSQL

-Metadata associated with the PostgreSQL collectd plugin can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-postgresql).
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/postgresql.c).
+Metadata associated with the PostgreSQL collectd plugin can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-postgresql">here</a>.
+The relevant code for the plugin can be found <a target="_blank" href="https://github.com/signalfx/collectd/blob/master/src/postgresql.c">here</a>.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)